A Guide to Filing Taxes after Someone Dies

 What happens if you don't file taxes for a deceased person?

 In the event that you (or the executor of the estate) do not file taxes for a deceased person, the IRS can pursue legal action by putting a federal lien against the estate.
 A federal lien against the estate means that you're required to pay off federal taxes owed before you can pay off any other debts or accounts.
+Ideally, you or the estate executor avoids this by filing taxes as having a federal lien against the estate will halt an already incredibly lengthy process.

 Do you have to pay taxes on money you receive as a beneficiary?